 - Vice Patron of the Maroochydore Surf Life Saving Club and Surf Life Saving Queensland

-Mark is also a Fellow of the Australian Institute of Management and a member of the Australian Institute of Company Directors.
+Mark is also a Fellow of the Australian Institute of Management and a Graduate of the Australian Institute of Company Directors.
 In 2008, Mark completed an Executive Leadership Program at Harvard University in the United States.

 In 2017, Mark was awarded the University of Southern Queensland’s Community Service Alumni of the Year.